 - Does your funding body have a data policy with a specific retention period for your data?

-- Does legislation such as Data Protection, Freedom of Information affect your data?
+- Does legislation such as the Data Protection or Freedom of Information Acts affect your data?

 2. Do the data have particular value?

-- Do the data have for example historic or scientific value
+- Do the data have historic, scientific or subject-specific value?

 3. Is the dataset unique?

 - Do other copies exist elsewhere?
 Will they be preserved?